316th Operations Group: World War II

-Trained with I Troop Carrier Command with C-47 and C-53 aircraft.
+Trained with I Troop Carrier Command with Douglas C-47 Skytrain and Douglas C-53 Skytrooper aircraft.
 Moved to the Mediterranean theater, assigned to Ninth Air Force, and began operations in November 1942.
 Flew combat missions in North Africa Egypt/Libya campaign.
 Transported supplies and evacuated casualties in support of the Allied drive across North Africa.

-In February 1943 the 316th TCG became a part of the 52nd Troop Carrier Wing of the Northwest African Troop Carrier Command in the official Allied air force organization in the Mediterranean Theater of Operations (MTO).
+In February 1943 the 316th became a part of the 52nd Troop Carrier Wing of the Northwest African Troop Carrier Command in the Allied air force organization in the Mediterranean Theater of Operations (MTO).
 In May 1943, the group began training for the invasion of Sicily where they dropped paratroopers over the assault area on the night of 9 July, and carried reinforcements on 11 July, receiving DUC for carrying out that mission although severely attacked by ground and naval forces.
 They received another DUC for supporting aerial and ground operations in Egypt, Libya, Tunisia, and Sicily, 25 November 1942 – 25 August 1943, by transporting reinforcements and supplies.
 During this period, the group was under the command of Colonel Jerome McCauley.

-The 316th was assigned to Twelfth AF and moved to Sicily to take part in the invasion of Italy, where it dropped paratroops over the beachhead south of the Sele River on the night of 14 September 1943.
-They transported cargo in the theater until February 1944, then joined Ninth AF in England and prepared for the invasion of France.
+The 316th was assigned to Twelfth Air Force and moved to Sicily to take part in the invasion of Italy, where it dropped paratroops over the beachhead south of the Sele River on the night of 14 September 1943.
+They transported cargo in the theater until February 1944, then joined Ninth Air Force in England and prepared for the invasion of France.

-The unit dropped paratroops near Ste-Mere-Eglise on D—Day 1944 and flew a reinforcement mission on 7 June, receiving a third DUC for these operations.
+The unit dropped paratroops near Ste-Mere-Eglise on D—Day 1944 and flew a reinforcement mission on 7 June, receiving a third Distinguished Unit Citation for these operations.
 During Operation Market Garden, they dropped paratroops and released gliders carrying reinforcements.
-Again they dropped paratroops near Wesel on 24 March 1945 when the Allies made the airborne assault across the Rhine.
+Again they dropped paratroops near Wesel on 24 March 1945 when the Allies made the airborne assault across the Rhine River.
 They also provided transport services in Europe while not engaged in airborne operations, hauling supplies such as ammunition, gasoline, water, and rations; along with evacuating wounded personnel to rear-zone hospitals.

 Cold War

 Returned to the US in May 1945.
-Trained with C-47 C-82 and later C-119 aircraft as part of Tactical Air Command.
+Trained with C-47 Fairchild C-82 Packet and later Fairchild C-119 Flying Boxcar aircraft as part of Tactical Air Command.

 Transferred, without personnel and equipment, to Japan on 15 November 1954.
 Assigned to Far East Air Forces, manned, and equipped with C-119s and performed theater airlift missions primarily to Japan, Okinawa, Philippines and South Korea.
 Inactivated in 1957.

-Modern era
+Twenty-first century

 Activated in 2006 to be operational flying component of AFDW 316th Wing in Washington D.C. area., inactivated in 2010, reactivated in 2020.